At some point in your development journey, you might have to generate random data in Python. In this tutorial, we will see how to do that.

 1.610517388296695

-Later on, in this tutorial, we will see what else we can do with the Numpy random module.
+Later on, in this tutorial, we will see what else you can do with the NumPy random module.

 Now let’s generate random integers…

-The randint() method of the Python random built-in module generates a random integer.
+The randint() function of the Python random built-in module generates a random integer.

 >>> random.randint()